LongBu/AWS-MLS-C01-Study-Guide/README.md

 Usage:
   * Unsupervised learning of IP address usage patterns
   * Identifies suspicious/anomalous behavior from IP  addresses using a NN
-    * Identify logins from anomalous IP's
+    * Identify logins from anomalous IPs
-    * Identify accounts creating resources from anomalous IP's
+    * Identify accounts creating resources from anomalous IPs

 Training input:
-  * User names, account ID's can be fed in directly; no need to pre-process
+  * User names, account IDs can be fed in directly; no need to pre-process
   * Training channel, optional validation (computes AUC score)
   * CSV only
     * Entity, IP